rxhdz/LCOS-Predictor/README.md

 A detailed explanation of the model results can be found in the `04_explainability.ipynb` notebook.
 It includes:

-- Summary plot to visualize global contribution of each feature to the prediction.
+- Summary plot to visualize global contribution of each feature to the prediction
+- Force plot for an instance of both classes for local explainability
-- Dependency plots of the most important features.
+- Dependency plots of the most important features

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.